Source: Tax-Efficient Withdrawal Strategies, Financial Analysts Journal, March/April 2015.

 - The opportunities to make these withdrawals or conversions are often during the years before required minimum distributions begin and in years when the investor has large tax deductions, such as those from high medical expenses.

 The last bullet is obviously where the rubber meets the road.
 If you don’t have a clear plan around making withdrawals during retirement, it’s absolutely vital that you sit down to consider your options.
-Whether you decide to build a plan yourself or work with an advisor, please don’t pay any more taxes than you need to.
+Ultimately, you don’t want pay any more taxes than you need to!